zmbf0r3ns1cs/mac_int/README.md

 ### Current Modules

 mac_int operates off pre-defined Python3 scripts that are called upon using command arguments.
-This list is a work in progress - any newly created module can be created and added to the argument parser for mac_int for command line accessibility.
+This list is a constant work in progress - any new module based on mac_apt SQLite output can be created and added to the argument parser for command line accessibility.
 Below is a working table describing the current modules and their functionality:

 | Module | Description | mac_apt Connections (Tables) |
 | --- | --- | --- |